By Adam Govier, SureCloud principal cybersecurity consultant

 airmon-ng start wlan0

-The result of this highlights that the Virgin Media hub SSID ‘VM0394859-2G’ is nearby, with a reasonable broadcast power-level.
+The result highlights that the Virgin Media hub SSID ‘VM0394859-2G’ is nearby, with a reasonable broadcast power-level.

-With the BSSID and Wi-Fi channel information we can target this network further.
+With the BSSID and Wi-Fi channel information.
 To do so, we will use the channel and bssid argument options with ‘airodump-ng’, whilst also using the argument to write the observed traffic to a file:

 airodump-ng --channel 1 –bssid 00:c0:ca:58:46:e6 -w vm0394859-2g mon0